Come to Where I'm From

 Come to Where I'm From is the second studio album by Joseph Arthur, released by Real World Records on April 11, 2000.
 The album was co-produced by T Bone Burnett, and features the singles "Chemical" and "In the Sun".
 Arthur said, "I wanted to get the songs down in a way that was true to them and true to myself.
 I really wanted them to have humanity in them.
 I wanted an element of a gamble in it.
 I think too much music sounds too contained.
 I wanted it to sound like it could go out of control at any minute.
 I didn't want it produced to death."

 Real World Records reissued the album in July 2012, as a part of their Real World Gold series.

+Critical reception

+Come to Where I'm From was met with "universal acclaim" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 83, based on 8 reviews.